I imagine most artists are like me. I don’t know why I do what I do. I have to make a lot of things and line them up to see what I have done.

 I was at a conference on artist residencies in Portland and the Artists Communities Alliance conference manager noticed I was a newcomer and asked if I would like a buddy.

 “I looked at your work.
 Acrylic is more robust than the inks you are working with.
-I think you should come to the factory and retool your practice.”
+I think you should come to the factory and retool your materials.”
 Mark said.
-By 3am I had gotten past the impertinence enough to send off an email.
+By 3:00 am I had gotten past the impertinence enough to send off an email.

 “I would love to come to New Berlin.”